AtharvG-124/Atharv-Adrish-Chakshan-2/README.md

-# Atharv-Adrish-Chakshan-2
+# Luncheon
-Objective: A platform that allows students to order lunch through a shcool website on a daily basis.
+Objective: A platform that allows students to order lunch through a school website on a daily basis.

 Areas:
   Common Templates: